ministryofjustice/security-guidance/docs/protecting-social-media-accounts.md

 ### Remove 'unused' applications

-People tend not be very good at removing old or rarely used applications.
+People tend not to be very good at removing old or rarely used applications.
 Older applications should be checked regularly to see if there are any updates.

 A good habit is to check your applications once a month or so, and consider: